 Molluscum contagiosum is a common and contagious viral skin infection.
-It causes raised, pearl-like nodules or papules on the skin.
+It can cause raised, pearl-like nodules, or papules, to appear on the skin.

 These papules are called molluscum bodies, Mollusca, or condyloma subcutaneum.
 The condition is known as molluscipoxvirus.